pure-english/dictionary/README.md

   bad).
 - [x] Number of words per origin
 - [ ] Option to not just copy, but instead insert the letters into the field
+- [ ] Have dictionary search be sticky

 ### Editor errors